tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 - If the heuristic is admissible, then A* search is complete and optimal based on the triangle inequality
 - Uses a lot of memory

+#### Admissible Heuristics

+- Never overestimates the possible path to the goal state

 ### Weighted A* search

 - Similar to A* except the estimated target cost is weighted above 1 compared to the distance from initial state weight